Handbooks and Forms for Student Organizations

 Sports and Entertainment Law Society

 The Sports and Entertainment Law Society provides student interaction with the entertainment community (sports, film/TV, music, media technologies, journalism, etc.) and attorneys practicing in these fields to aid in the preparation for a career in entertainment.
-The organization facilitates guest speakers on campus; hosts networking events where students can interact with practicioners in the entertainment industry; provides students with aid to attend entertainment seminars, networking events, and competitions; and competitions; and helps students build their networking skills.
+The organization facilitates guest speakers on campus; hosts networking events where students can interact with practitioners in the entertainment industry; provides students with aid to attend entertainment seminars, networking events, and competitions; and competitions; and helps students build their networking skills.

 Student Bar Association